 I try to distract him.
 “Do you know Aristotle called earthworms the intestines of the earth?”

 Josiah grins.
 His gappy smile is gentle and proud.
 “Smart man,” he says.
 “And you’re a smart girl, Lemon.
 You shouldn’t spend so much time over at Obediah’s.
-How about you come worming with me tomorrow morning?
+How about you come fiddling with me tomorrow morning?
 The contest is coming up soon.
 You need your practice if you’re going to take the title this time.”

 I drink a can of Coke out of the fridge and feel a little better.
-I go outside where the sun is finally relenting a bit.
-I see a few straggler worms wriggling about the dusty driveway.
-Few things kill earthworms aside from drying out.
-I pick them up carefully and walk down to the edge of the swamps to set them down where the soil is moist.
+I go outside where the sun is finally relenting and see a few straggler worms wriggling about the dusty driveway.
+Few things kill earthworms aside from a good drying out, so I pick them up carefully and walk down to the edge of the swamps to set them down where the soil is moist.
 “You’re the lucky ones,” I tell them as they burrow sightlessly into the warm belly of the earth.
 “You’re going to get out of here.”

 That night, over the roaring of the alligators, Uncle Josiah and Gran Sweets discuss the size of this spring’s worms.
 She’s made fry bread and a cabbage salad from her own garden.

 “Even the cabbages are large,” she says, as if to prove a point.

 Sweets and I look at each other and roll our eyes.
 I wonder if we’ll have conversations like this one day.
 I try to listen to their mind-numbing talk.
 Cabbages and worms.
 If there are any hidden meanings, they are well encrypted.